ICCB-Cologne/CNSistent/README.md

 * Python 3.8+
 * Pip 21.3+

+> Git Clone the will also download all source datasets, in total around ~1GB.

 ### Quickstart (from Bash)

 1. Install the package from location: `pip install -e .`